-2.3 FUEL FILTERS
+1.3 FUEL FILTERS

-A primary fuel filter is installed on the engine.
+A primary fuel filter (aka pre-filter) is installed on the engine.
 This filter consists of a filter cartridge, a water separation bowl with a drain valve.
 It is used to prevent water from entering the fuel system.

-The primary and secondary fuel filters are of a spin-on type and must be replaced at every engine oil change.
+The primary (aka pre-filter) and secondary (aka main) fuel filters are of a spin-on type and must be replaced at every engine oil change.